Edward Schroeder Prior: Norman Shaw's pupil

 In the autumn of 1874 Prior was articled to Norman Shaw at 30 Argyll Street.
-Shaw seems to have been his first choice as mentor.
-Shaw had been George Edmund Street's chief clerk and had set up in partnership with William Eden Nesfield in 1866.
-The partnership only lasted until 1869, though Nesfield continued to share the premises until 1876.
 Shaw had made his name through country houses such as Cragside, Northumberland.
-At the time Shaw's architecture was regarded as original and entirely on its own by the younger generation of architects.
-His practice was already attracting brilliant young architects.
-Shaw's pupils were articled for three years, learning to measure buildings and to draw plans and elevations for contracts.

-At the time Prior joined Shaw the practice was still small, with only three rooms shared with Nesfield.
+His pupils were articled for three years, learning to measure buildings and to draw plans and elevations for contracts.
+At the time the practice was still small, with just three rooms shared with William Eden Nesfield.
 Shaw had a limited number of assistants and pupils, including Ernest Newton (1856–1922), who had joined Shaw in 1873 but who left to set up on his own in 1879, Richard Creed (1846–1914) and William West Neve (1852–1942), who was also soon to set up in practice on his own behalf.
-Nesfield's assistant at the time was E. J. May, a former pupil of Decimus Burton, who had been responsible for the Palm House at Kew Gardens amongst other buildings.

-It was only later that the group that produced some of the most exciting Arts and Crafts Movement Architecture and scholarship and provided the impetus to the Movement came together under Shaw.
-William Lethaby (1857–1931) joined the practice as Chief Assistant in 1878, Mervyn Macartney (1853–1932) joined as a pupil in the same year and Gerald Horsley (1862–1917) in 1879.
-May and Newton both set up in practice nearby.
-Horsley later illustrated Prior's A History of Gothic Art in England (1900).
-The St George's Art Society grew out of the discussions held amongst Shaw's past and present staff at Newton's Hart Street offices.

-In the late 1870s and early 1880s Shaw's prestige was greatly enhanced by major success with "spectacular perspectives" exhibited at Royal Academy exhibitions.
-As Chief Draftsman Newton was probably the main influence on the drawing style though Prior may have made a considerable contribution.
+The St George's Art Society grew out of the discussions held amongst Shaw's circle at Newton's Hart Street offices.
+In the late 1870s and early 1880s Shaw's prestige rose with "spectacular perspectives" exhibited at Royal Academy exhibitions.
+As Chief Draftsman, Newton was probably the major influence on the drawing style, but Prior may have made a contribution.

-By 1877 Shaw's health was deteriorating.
-His assistants were encouraged to supervise jobs and live on site.
-Prior was appointed Clerk of Works for St Margaret's Church, Ilkley, administering the works from November 1877 to August 1879.
-Prior was responsible for the contract drawings and possibly for the design of the roof reinforcement and some of the detailing and furniture, such as the font.
-Prior had been eager to gain practical experience of construction, an area of the profession in which Shaw was loath to give instruction.
-The expertise of the craftsmen at Ilkley made a deep impression on Prior;
+By 1877, however, Shaw's health was deteriorating.
+Prior was appointed Clerk of Works for St Margaret's Church, Ilkley, administering the work from November 1877 to August 1879.
+He was responsible for the contract drawings and possibly for the design of the roof reinforcement and some of the detailing and furniture, such as the font.
+Prior was eager to gain practical experience of construction, and the craftsmen at Ilkley made a deep impression on him:

+He [Prior] went (to Ilkley) and then found that the idea of wonderful construction was all an imposture: there was no science of construction, but there was an experience of construction to be gained by the man who worked with his hands and not the man who made the drawing.